-1 INTRODUCTION (UC:CSU) 3 UNITS TO SOCIOLOGY
+1 INTRODUCTION TO SOCIOLOGY

-Prerequisite: None | Lecture 3 hrs Presents an orientation to the field of sociology, including core sociological theories in the areas of socialization; the impact of social institutions such as the family, culture, religion, education, government; concepts of conformity and deviance; and the study of social inequalities in U.S. society due to race/ ethnicity, sex, gender and age.
+Presents an orientation to the field of sociology, including core sociological theories in the areas of socialization; the impact of social institutions such as the family, culture, religion, education, government; concepts of conformity and deviance; and the study of social inequalities in U.S. society due to race/ ethnicity, sex, gender and age.